![]() |

 who in turn derive their information from the New Testament, then the text in question does not provide independent confirmation

 of the New Testament, as the claims involved are ultimately derived from the NT.
+The Jewish historian Flavius Josephus, writing during the second half of

 the first century CE, produced two major works: History of the Jewish War and Antiquities of the Jews.
 Two apparent